Melanie C On Politically Incorrect Transcript- 1/13/00

 And lyrics are cerebral.

-And I'm saying that the best lyrics, if they don't have the song, will not sell.
+And I'm saying that the best lyrics, if they don't have the song,

 Otherwise, Tom Waits would be sitting there.